guanjue/S3V2_IDEAS_ESMP/README.md

 bedtools
 ######(https://bedtools.readthedocs.io/en/latest/content/installation.html)

-IDEAS requires GSL 2.2.1 and python 2.7.
+IDEAS requires GSL 2.2.1 and python.
 The instruction about GSL can be found in the following link:

 https://www.gnu.org/software/gsl/manual/gsl-ref.html